nateforsyth/nateforsyth.github.io/aboutme.md

 subtitle: Career changes are fun, albeit pretty tough!
 ---

-My name is Nate, and I am a junior-intermediate level SharePoint Developer.
+My name is Nate, and I am an intermediate to senior level SharePoint Developer and Technical Consultant.
 I'm kinda obsessed with software development and anything technology related.
 I live in Christchurch, New Zealand.

 My current focus is on the following: